jesusugarte10/Fastbreak-Interview/qa-testing/README.md

 ### test_comprehensive.py (NEW - Recommended!)
 **Comprehensive test suite covering all basic functionality:**
-- ✅ Complete signup flow
-- ✅ Complete login flow
+- ✅ Complete login flow (uses existing test account from `.env`)
 - ✅ Create event with all fields (name, sport, date, description, location, venues)
 - ✅ Edit existing event
 - ✅ Delete event
 - ✅ AI event creator button and dialog
 - ✅ Dashboard navigation
 - ✅ Sign out functionality

+**Note:** Tests use the existing test account configured in `.env` file.
+No new accounts are created during testing.

 **This is the recommended test suite to run for full coverage!**